philipph77/fifa_tournament_companion/README.md

 git clone git@github.com:philipph77/fifa_tournament_companion.git
 ```

 Everything you need is located the `app` folder.
-Navigate to the folder with your terminal.
+Navigate your terminal into this folder.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install FTC.